-Chinese woman arrested at Trump's Mar-a-Lago resort to remain in custody
+Chinese woman arrested at Trump's Florida resort to remain in custody

 WEST PALM BEACH, Fla.
-(Reuters) - A Chinese woman charged with bluffing her way into President Donald Trump’s Mar-a-Lago Florida resort last month, renewing concerns about security at the club, will spend at least another week in custody, a federal magistrate ruled on Monday.
+(Reuters) - A Chinese woman charged with bluffing her way into President Donald Trump’s Florida resort will remain in custody at least another week, a federal magistrate ruled on Monday.

-The woman, Yujing Zhang, was arrested after giving conflicting reasons for being at the club during one of Trump’s routine weekend visits.
-According to prosecutors, she was carrying four cell phones, a laptop computer, an external hard drive and a thumb drive containing what investigators described as “malicious malware.”
+The woman, Yujing Zhang, was arrested after giving conflicting reasons last month for being at the Mar-a-Lago club during one of Trump’s routine weekend visits, an incident that renewed concerns about security at the club.

-A search of her hotel room turned up a device to detect hidden cameras, five cell phone SIM cards and over $8,000 in cash, federal prosecutors said as they urged Magistrate Judge William Matthewman to keep Zhang in custody during a hearing in U.S. District Court in West Palm Beach, Florida.
+Prosecutors told U.S. Magistrate Judge William Matthewman that Zhang could not be trusted, accusing her of lying to investigators about why she was at the property.
+They said a search of her hotel room turned up a device to detect hidden cameras, five cell phone SIM cards and over $8,000 in cash.

-“She lies to everyone she encounters,” Assistant U.S. Attorney Rolando Garcia said during the hearing.
+“She lies to everyone she encounters,” Assistant U.S. Attorney Rolando Garcia said during a hearing in U.S. District Court in West Palm Beach, Florida.
 “She has no ties to the United States.”

+Prosecutors had previously said she was carrying four cell phones, a laptop computer, an external hard drive and a thumb drive containing what investigators described as “malicious malware.”

+Zhang, who was shackled during the hearing, did not speak other than to say “yes” in response to the judge’s questions about whether she understood the proceedings.

 The FBI is examining whether Zhang has any links to Chinese intelligence or political influence operations, two U.S. government sources told Reuters last week.

 Zhang told one of the U.S. Secret Service agents who protect Mar-a-Lago that she was there to use the pool and later told a second agent that she had been invited to a U.N.
 Chinese American Association event, though club officials determined no such event was scheduled.
-She was arrested after agents determined she had no legitimate reason to be at the club, a business owned by Trump.
+She was arrested after agents determined she had no legitimate reason to be at the club.

 Defense attorney Robert Adler described the incident as a “misunderstanding.”